 How to Calculate Risk Reward Ratio

-Risk to reward ratio is the number of pips you expect to make on a trade divided by the number of pips at risk.
+Risk to reward ratio is the inverse of number of pips you expect to make on a trade divided by the number of pips at risk.
 Example: If you enter a buy trade on the GBP/USD at 1.3780 and set a stop order at 1.3750 you have 30 pips at risk.
 If you expect the GBP/USD to go up to 1.3900, you expect to make 120 pips.
-30/120 equals 0.25, this is your risk to reward ratio for this trade.
-On many forex websites they use the inverse of 0.25.
-They use 1/0.25 which is 4.
-So on some websites they use 0.25 and on other websites they use 4.
-We will use 4 for our calculations in this article.
+120/30 equals 4, this is your risk to reward ratio for this trade.
 You expect to make 4 pips for each one you risk in this example.

 What Is A Good Risk Reward Ratio